 Amount Inquiries or concerns:

 The student may contact the collection agency to request an account detail.
 The student may also inquire with the Bursar's Office questions related to any outstanding debts.
-However, the Bursar's Office is unable to accept payments if the student's account is with the collection agency.
+However, the Office of the Bursar is unable to accept payments if the student's account is with the collection agency.

-When student's log onto his or her Self Service Center in CUNYfirst, outstanding debts appear on the main page.
+When students log into Self Service Center on CUNYfirst, outstanding debts appear on the main page.
 Student payment due dates are available on CUNYfirst.
-Students may view their outstanding debts on CUNYfirst at any time.
-Students should activate their York College email addresses and regularly check for information from the college.
+Students may view their outstanding debts on CUNYfirst at any time, activate their York College email addresses, and regularly check for information from the college.

-Payments collected will apply to prior years debt first.
+Payments collected will apply to prior year debts first.